| | | |

 For the Pork

-• 1 tablespoon Chinese cooking wine, or dry sherry
+• 1 tbsp Chinese cooking wine or dry sherry

 For the Sauce

-• 2 to 3 tablespoons honey, or granulated sugar, to taste
+• 2 to 3 tbsp honey or granulated sugar, or to taste

-• 1 teaspoon chili paste , or sriracha sauce
+• 1 tsp Asian chili paste or Sriracha sauce

 Instructions

-• Combine the sliced pork, wine, soy sauce, and cornstarch in a medium bowl, stir to combine and set aside.
+• Combine the sliced pork, wine or sherry, soy sauce, and cornstarch in a medium bowl, stir to combine and set aside.

-• In a separate bowl, whisk the peanut butter with sesame oil, honey or sugar, rice vinegar, garlic, pepper, chili paste, and the white parts of the green onions.
+• In a separate bowl, whisk the peanut butter with the sesame oil, honey or sugar, rice vinegar, garlic, pepper, chili paste, and the white and light green parts of the green onions.
+Add a splash of water or broth, if needed, to thin the sauce to a pourable consistency.
 Set aside.

 • Heat the peanut oil in a wok or large skillet over high heat.